Governing Council of the Cat Fancy: The Cat Welfare Trust

+Cat shows and championship

 The GCCF licenses cat shows put on by its affiliated clubs with about 135 shows per year.
 Pedigree cats shown at these shows can gain the titles Champion, Grand Champion, Imperial Grand Champion and Olympian.
 The latter having three levels, Bronze, Silver and Gold.
 The word Champion is replaced by Premier for neutered cats, and Master Cat for cats competing in household pets.
-The showing of non-pedigree cats (often referred to as Domestic shorthair and Domestic longhair) and Pedigree Pets is also popular at GCCF shows.
+The showing of non-pedigree cats (often referred to as "moggy" or Domestic Short/Longhair) and Pedigree Pets is also popular at GCCF shows.
 In April 2025, the GCCF introduced Kitten Champion (KC) and Kitten Master Cat (KMC) titles, allowing kittens to earn recognition in the show world.

 The GCCF also co-ordinates its own show: the Supreme Cat Show, which is famous for being the world's largest cat show and often referred to as the feline equivalent of Crufts.
 Special awards of UK and Supreme Champion can be gained at this show only.